Skip to main content

 Where This Comes From

 I grew up watching my mom run a skateboard shop for five years.
-She poured everything into it.
+She poured everything into creating Square One Skateboards.
 When it closed, there was nothing to show for any of it.
-No equity.
-No buyer.
-No transition plan.
-Just a locked door and years of work that evaporated.
+No equity, buyer, or transition plan.

 Square One Skateboards artifacts from the 1980s